 Coughing often occurs at the tail end of an upper respiratory tract infection, and can be quite debilitating, especially as it sometimes persists for several weeks after other symptoms have cleared up.

-Herbs that have traditionally been used to ease bronchial congestion during colds, flu and bronchitis include white horehound, elecampane and licorice.
+Herbs that have traditionally been used in Western herbal medicine to ease bronchial congestion during colds, flu and bronchitis include white horehound, elecampane and licorice.

-The traditional Chinese herbs aster, platycodon and stemona may also be beneficial for healthy respiratory function, and can be used for both productive (‘wet’) and unproductive (‘dry’) coughs.
+From the perspective of traditional Chinese medicine, the herbs aster, platycodon and stemona may also be beneficial for healthy respiratory function, and can be used for both productive (‘wet’) and unproductive (‘dry’) coughs.

 The ‘I never want to go through that again’ phase

-When you’ve kicked your infection, it’s important to rebuild your immune resistance so that you’re well equipped to tackle whatever life throws at you next.
+When you’ve kicked your cold, it’s important to rebuild your immune resistance so that you’re well equipped to tackle whatever life throws at you next.

-To enhance your recovery and help reduce the likelihood of another infection, turn to astragalus again.
-It’s traditionally been used to restore immune health and support recuperation after illness, and may be particularly beneficial if you’re feeling tired or weak, or are prone to recurrent upper respiratory tract infections.
+To support your recovery and help reduce the likelihood of another infection, turn to astragalus again.
+It’s used to restore immune health and support recuperation after illness in traditional Chinese medicine, and may be particularly beneficial if you’re feeling tired or weak, or are prone to recurrent upper respiratory tract infections.